redhat-documentation/newdoc/README.md

 ## Updating newdoc

-* To update `newdoc` that is installed from RPM, use the DNF package manager:
+* To update `newdoc` that is installed from RPM on Fedora, RHEL, or CentOS, use the DNF package manager:

     1. Make sure that you are using a supported release of your Linux distribution.
 The Copr repository does not publish `newdoc` packages for unsupported distribution releases.